Aerial view of trucks parked at loading docks and bays

 Multi-stage transport planning

-Pickup, linehaul, delivery, and handling processes need to be considered together.
-Planning quality depends on whether those stages are optimized as one chain instead of separately.
+Pickup, linehaul, delivery, and possible handling processes often need to be considered together.
+Planning quality depends on whether those stages are optimized as one integrated chain instead of in isolation.

 Time windows, cut-offs, and transit times

-Pickup times, delivery windows, hub cut-offs, scheduled departures, and customer-specific service requirements directly affect which dispatch option is feasible and economical.
+Pickup times, delivery windows, hub cut-offs, fixed linehaul schedules, and customer-specific service requirements directly affect which dispatch option is feasible and economical.

 Wrapped carton pallet standing in a warehouse aisle